Personal emergency kit bags – UC staff initiative

 Get Ready, Get Through

 Be prepared to cope on your own for up to 3 days, or more.
 This is when you will be most vulnerable.
-The information in the "Get Ready, Get Thru brochure" in your personal emergency kit will show you how to look after yourself, your family, home, business and community.
+The information in the "Never Happens?
+Happens" brochure in your personal emergency kit will show you how to look after yourself, your family, home, business and community.
 Take the time to go through this brochure and develop your own personal safety plan.

 Where to keep your bag